-of the Bureau of Labor Statistics.
-It draws upon government data to provide users with information
+publication of the Bureau of Labor Statistics.
+It draws upon government data to provide users

 My redesign incorporates traditional graphic design principles that allow for an overall better user experience.
 The color palette now features a muted blue that alternates with each hero, organizing the reading experience for the user.
 The navigation through the site is linear, with emphasis to the fold of the screen, affording scrollability for the user.
 Lastly, I chose Google’s Noto Sans for it’s broad language support, being that users may come from other non-English speaking backgrounds.

-Tackling an entire website redesign would require an entire team of designers, developers, copywriters, and project managers.
-Rather than attempt to completely revamp the OOH, I decided to wireframe several key features of the website, and focus on the homepage of the site, allowing me to lay the foundations of new opportunities that the website currently lacks.
+Rather than attempt to completely overhaul the entire website, I decided to wireframe several key features of and focus on the homepage of the site, allowing me to lay the foundations of new opportunities that the website currently lacks.

 My redesign for the OOH Homepage features a three-row, two-column layout, effectively streamlining the user’s experience